Jeremy Pena Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.
+- The Rays pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays have a 3.69 team ERA that ranks first across all league pitching staffs.
+- The Rays' 3.82 team ERA ranks fourth across all MLB pitching staffs.

-- The Rays allow the third-fewest home runs in baseball (109 total, one per game).
+- Rays pitchers combine to surrender 114 home runs (1.1 per game), the seventh-fewest in the league.

-- Bradley (5-6) gets the starting nod for the Rays in his 16th start of the season.
-He has a 5.17 ERA in 71 1/3 innings pitched, with 95 strikeouts.
+- Littell (0-2) takes the mound for the Rays in his fourth start of the season.
+He has a 5.11 ERA in 24 2/3 innings pitched, with 26 strikeouts.

-- In his last appearance on Sunday, the righty threw five innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.
+- His most recent time out came out of the bullpen on Sunday when the righty tossed two scoreless innings against the Baltimore Orioles while giving up just one hit.

-- In 15 games this season, the 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.
+- In 16 games this season, the 27-year-old has a 5.11 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .301 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.